 Come join us as we explore alternative trails around the Annapurna Circuit, with Thorung Pass (5,405m/17,728ft) as our literal and figurative high point on the pass.
-This will be our fifth year organizing this event; each year we explore more and more side trails going places that few locals even go…
+2018 will mark the fifth time we have led a trip around the circuit.
+Each year we explore more and more side trails going places that few locals even go…

 We will travel through beautiful Himalayan landscapes in a part circumnavigation of the tenth biggest mountain in the world.
 We will move quick, light, and self-supported while following rarely used trails on the circuit, getting way off the beaten path at times.
 This event will also follow a unique format combining cultural running, small group fast packing, and self-supported (no porters or mules).
 It is the perfect introduction to high altitude mountain running in Nepal and will prepare you for a stage race and further adventures in the Himalaya.

 - Annapurna Circuit ‘Thorung La’ Variation (version 5).
 (Sept 15-30th, 2018).
 Our classic route where we get way off the beaten trail and cross Thorung la (5,405m/17,728ft), run down the other side and party in Muktinath.
 Cost: $2,250 USD all inclusive.
 Status: SOLD OUT – ADD TO WAITLIST

 - Annapurna Circuit ‘Pass the Honey’ Variation (version 1) .
 (April 26-May 11th, 2019).
 Join us on our first organized trip around the circuit in the Spring.
 We are also going to try to visit a remote village where they collect hallucinogenic honey.
 There will be some more trekkers on the circuit at this time of year, but they peak mid-April and we are really good at getting off the beaten track.
 Plus – spring time in the Himalayas is amazing!
 Status: ACCEPTING APPLICATIONS